 As stewards of the lake it is our job to protect the environmental resources surrounding Lake Lanier so that present and future generations can enjoy them.
 To help us protect the resources that keep Lake Lanier beautiful make sure you contact the Lake Lanier Project Management Office to obtain the appropriate permits before doing any work on public property.
 For more information on the rules and regulations governing the use of public lands and waters review C.F.R.
 Title 36 Chapter 3 part 327 (July 2001 version)

 The Lake Lanier Project Management Office also handles permits for activities on public land surrounding the lake including dock, riprap, and small silt removal permits.
-All questions regarding these areas and wetland-related activities on private property should be directed to the Atlanta Area Regulatory Office (678) 422-2735.
-Lake Lanier is part of the Savannah Regulatory District.
+For information, please select the ‘2004 SMP’ link under the Regulations menu on the right side of this page or call the Shoreline Management Help Desk at 770-904-3262.
+For information about Section 404 or 408 Permits please contact the Savannah District Regulatory Office.